mhaegens/DMLegoArm/README.md

 ### `POST /v1/arm/calibration`  *(auth)*

 Record calibration points or finalize.
 To store the current joint angles for a point, send `{ "point": "p1" }` where `p1`..`p4` correspond to the four required positions.
-After all points are collected, finalize with `{ "finalize": true }` to derive joint limits and automatically move to the computed home pose.
+After all points are collected, finalize with `{ "finalize": true }` to derive joint limits, persist named reference points (e.g. `closed`, `assembly`) and automatically move to the computed home pose.

 ```bash
 curl -X POST https://<ngrok>/v1/arm/calibration \\